 An exceptionally well processed lot of Bourbon from 2,000 metres in Peru’s Cusco region, produced by Miranda Huaman Gregoria.
 Expect a balanced cup with an array of fruity, herbal and sugary characteristics.

-Miranda Huaman Gregoria has been working in coffee for 33 years, the last 5 of which has been in partnership with the Valle Inca Association, headed up by José Prundencio.
-She is tending to bourbon coffee trees on her 5-hectare farm, Mesapata, which are between 6 and 10 years old.
-Being situated at 2,000 metres above sea level means that both Broca (coffee borer beetle) and Roya (coffee leaf rust) aren’t really an issue for her.
+Miranda Huaman Gregoria has been working in coffee for around 35 years.
+In the last 7 she has been in partnership with the Valle Inca Association, headed up by José Prundencio.
+She tends to Bourbon coffee trees on her 5-hectare farm, Mesapata, which are between 8 and 12 years old.
+Being situated at 2,000 metres above sea level means that both Broca (coffee borer beetle) and Roya (coffee leaf rust) are not hugely problematic.

 Huaynapata, Yanatile, Calca, Cusco, Peru

-Gentle orange acidity runs through a highly sweet, caramelly cup.
-Honeysuckle & butterscotch flavours underpin fruity notes of mangosteens & greengages.
+A gentle, orange acidity runs through a sweet, caramelly cup.
+Honeysuckle & butterscotch flavours underpin fruity notes of ripe pear & tamarind.